peterosterlund2/droidfish/README.md

 Saving a position to a FEN/EPD file has not been implemented.

+## Autosave

+When an action is performed that causes the current game to be discarded, the game is automatically saved in the file `DroidFish/pgn/.autosave.pgn` before being discarded.
+The autosave file has a maximum size of 20 games and the most recently autosaved game is stored first in the file.
+If the number of games becomes too large, the oldest stored game is removed from the file.

 ## OI File Manager

 If the [*OI File Manager*](https://play.google.com/store/apps/details?id=org.openintents.filemanager)